sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-413. ### What are the differences between arguments spread operator and rest parameter?
+413. ### What are the differences between spread operator and rest parameter?
+     Rest parameter collects all remaining elements into an array.
+Whereas Spread operator allows iterables( arrays / objects / strings ) to be expanded into single arguments/elements. i.e, Rest parameter is opposite to the spread operator.

      **[⬆ Back to Top](#table-of-contents)**

 414. ### What are the different kinds of generators?

-     There are four kinds of generators,
+     There are five kinds of generators,

      1. **Generator function declaration:**